Frequently Asked Questions - Corona

 You can print the general statement of illness (Hebrew) from the Ministry of Health Website.
 Do not ask your physician to issue a statement of illness for this absence.

-- I have received a message (SMS) that information about me has been passed on for completion of the testing - how can I know it is real?
+- I am a COVID-19 confirmed patient and I have received a message (SMS) or a voice message that information about me has been passed on for completion of the testing - how can I know it is real?

-You will be able to verify the message by calling to the number listed in it - from the same device, where the message has been sent.
-Automatic system will recognize, whether the number you have called from is included in the list of numbers, to which messages have been sent by the Ministry of Health.
+You will be able to verify the message by calling to the number given in the message (08-6822334) from the same mobile phone that received the message.
+The automatic system will recognize, whether the number you have called from is included in the list of numbers, to which messages have been sent by the Ministry of Health.

-- I have received a text message (SMS) that information about me has been passed on for further investigation - why and what does it mean?
+- I am a COVID-19 confirmed patient and I have received a text message (SMS) or a voice message that information about me has been passed on for further investigation - why and what does it mean?

-Due to increase in number of new patients each day, it is impossible to conduct an in person epidemiological investigation for each case.
+Due to increase in hundreds of new patients each day, it is impossible to conduct only an in person epidemiological investigation for each case by a professional.
 An epidemiological investigation is a process of identifying those people, places and times where exposure to the patient may have occurred prior to the diagnosis, and who may have been infected by them.
 Those who have been exposed are asked to enter isolation as soon as possible.
 Quick entry into isolation helps to protect public health, and especially people that are close to you.

 In order to carry out epidemiological investigations in large numbers, we are aided by sophisticated technological means.
-Therefore, after diagnosis, details about the patient are passed on for investigation by technological means, and the patient is informed by text messages (SMS).
+Therefore, after diagnosis, details about the patient are passed on for investigation by technological means, and the patient is informed by text messages (SMS) or voice messages.

-- I have received a message (SMS) that I have to enter isolation - how can I know it is real?
+- I have received a message (SMS) or a voice message that I have to enter isolation - how can I know it is real?

 The message from the Ministry of Health will usually address you by your private name.